osmandapp/web/main/docs/versions/future-web.md

 - Display of [Wikimedia images](#wikimedia-images) on the map (in testing).
 - Added ability to provide [URLs for different web sections](#more-urls).
 - Updated icons for Favorites (expected in 4.8).
-- Added a special banner with information about the OsmAnd mobile version (expected in 4.8).
+- Added a special banner with information about the OsmAnd mobile version and a link (expected in 4.8).
 - Fixed incorrect precipitation data.
 - Fixed user data lag when there is a huge amount of data.